dojo/docs/dojox/calendar.rst

 Properties with an (*) are computed by the calendar widget.

-See Advanced configuration Column View Properties section for more advanced properties like layout properties and renderers.
+See Advanced configuration for more advanced properties like layout properties and renderers.

 To specify constructor parameters of the column view, set the columnViewProps property as show in the following example: